18F/handbook-urls/README.md

 # 18F Handbook URLs

-A URL shortner to use in conjunction with our [18F Handbook](https://github.com/18F/handbook/).
+A URL shortener to use in conjunction with our [18F Handbook](https://github.com/18F/handbook/).
 18F is in the process of wrapping our arms around our existing documentation &mdash; we&rsquo;ve got a lot of it &mdash; and migrating it all to GitHub.
 In the process, links get broken and people aren't sure where to look.
-A URL shortner gets around this by providing us with a single, canonical source for information that will eventually live in the handbook.
+A URL shortener gets around this by providing us with a single, canonical source for information that will eventually live in the handbook.

 An index of the documentation pages [can be found here](https://github.com/18F/handbook#readme).